 to achieve real economic mobility by fostering an economy

 that is inclusive, vibrant and sustainable?"

-The DRIVE coalition undertook a four-month, intensive process to:
+During the summer of 2019, the DRIVE coalition undertook a four-month, intensive process to:

 Assess baseline data on Fresno’s economy, human capital, and neighborhood quality;

 Align on a 10-year aspirational vision for inclusive economic development;

 Identify the key actions and investments needed to achieve the 10-year vision; and

 Determine the community impact of those investments.

 The comprehensive plan identified a portfolio of investable initiatives aimed at increasing economic mobility, addressing racial disparities, and supporting a sustainable environment.
 The DRIVE Initiative launched in July 2019, and the draft plan was unveiled at the California Economic Summit hosted in Fresno on November 7-8, 2019.